altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 "F::I didn't...
 I found a nice place to eat, which happened to have you in it.
 Nice stroke of luck."
-"R::It was the best place in town"
+'R::It was the best place in town'
 "M::That's good, why not eat at the very best."
 }
 {